wnz27/Coding-Daily/Python_harvest.md

     result += int(i)
   return result
 ```

+<a id = "2"></a>
 **2. Factorial**
 Let's try a factorial problem.

 To calculate the factorial of a non-negative integer x, just multiply all the integers from 1 through x.

 For example:

 factorial(4) would equal 4 * 3 * 2 * 1, which is 24.

 factorial(1) would equal 1.

 factorial(3) would equal 3 * 2 * 1, which is 6.

 ```
 def factorial (x):
   result = 1